backmesh/site/docs/Flutter Tutorials/firebase+gemini.md

 )
 ```

-Backmesh proxy will take over from here and relay the API with the encrypted private token.
+Backmesh proxy will take over from here and relay the API request with the encrypted private token.